nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 ..
 NEST 3.0 introduces a number of new features and concepts, and some changes to the user interface that are not backwards compatible.
 One big change is the :ref:`removal of subnets <subnet_rm>` and all functions based on subnets.
-To organize neurons, we now use the powerful :ref:`GIDCollections <gid>`, which will be presented below.
+To organize neurons, we now use the powerful :ref:`NodeCollections <gid>`, which will be presented below.
 Other big features include :ref:`connectome` objects to efficiently work with connections, :ref:`parameter objects <param_ex>`, and changes to how nodes with :ref:`spatial information <topo_changes>` are defined and how to work with them.